5.7 “Learning to participate” through formal, non-formal and informal learning

 There is no part of the national curriculum that obliges pupils in upper secondary education to take part in activities serving the local community.

 The objective of the Open School is to increase the social cohesion locally and to enhance the pupils’ knowledge of society and local associational life, which may also include youth organisations.
 Activities are linked to the national curriculum but may take place outside the school institution.
-Pupils are not obliged to participate in activities serving the local community out of school hours.
+Pupils are not obliged to participate in activities that serve the local community outside of school hours.

-Furthermore, municipal primary and lower secondary education institutions (Folkeskole) are obliged to enter into partnerships with municipal music schools and with municipal youth schools.
+Furthermore, municipal primary and lower secondary schools (folkeskole) are obliged to enter into partnerships with municipal music schools and with municipal youth schools.

 Democracy under Development

-Finally, in 2018 a national campaign, Democracy Under Development, run by the Ministry of Children and Education focuses on community, democracy and citizenship.
+Finally, in 2018 a national campaign, Democracy under Development, run by the Ministry of Children and Education focuses on community, democracy and citizenship.
 The campaign aims to enhance pupils’ democratic competences and critical thinking.
-The campaign provides a series of free education resources targeted at different education levels, from primary to upper secondary.
-One of the initiatives, Leave a Mark, seeks to strengthen the pupils’ active citizenship by encouraging the pupils to participate in their local community.
-Students are not obliged to serve the local community.
+The campaign provides a series of free educational resources targeted at different levels of education, from primary to upper secondary.
+One of the initiatives, Leave a Mark, seeks to strengthen the pupils’ active citizenship by encouraging the pupils to participate in their local community on a voluntary basis.

 Non-formal learning initiatives focusing on social and civic competences for young people in Denmark